OrquestraONE/Initial-landing-page/README.md

 The purpose of this repo is to maintain a landing page of our agentic AI model OrquestraONE.
+This agent performs a range of tasks from taking meeting notes, scheduling follow-up calls, adding dependecies with other teams and creating and monitoring JIRA tickets